yakzaf/lab_helper/src/instructions/guide.md

-# LabHelper - Cheat Sheet
+# Lab Helper - Cheat Sheet
 Author: Zafar Yakubov

 This page serves as a cheat sheet/guide on the capabilities of Lab Helper and its syntax for quick reference during document creation.